AboutCodingBE/design-kata-sensor-management-api/README.md

  customer.
 So you will need to find a way to deal with that
 - Another aspect that will make this a bit more challenging is finding solutions to store and get information with security in mind.
 You are free to apply anything, but modelling will have some challenges.

+If you need more tips on how to start with this challenge, [you can find them here!](./challenge/tips/tips.md)